 Nausea and Medical Marijuana

 Nabilone, an FDA approved synthetic cannabinoid drug, works as a natural treatment for dealing with nausea and vomiting caused during cancer treatments.
 You can also use it to treat anorexia and weight loss issues found among AIDS patients.
-Warnings of drug abuse and over dependency come along with man-made capsule.
+Warnings of drug abuse and over-dependency come along with the man-made capsules.
 Acquainting patients with its right dosage and side effects can help in making informed decisions.
 Another approved capsule, called the Dronabinol, having similar properties works the same.
 Patients failing to respond to other medications can try their hands on these drugs under proper observations.

 ADHD Medications vs Medical Cannabis

 ADHD medicines are stimulant medications that can enhance mental functioning by awakening brain cells.
 The strains of cannabis sativa plants also lead to an intellectual high, raising dopamine levels, making the brain more attentive.
 It can deal with impulsivity in children as well as adults.
 ADHD medications like Ritalin, Adderal, do have some common side effects like loss of appetite, headache, insomnia, dizziness and other psychological reactions.
 People are opting for the replacement of such medications with medical cannabis in order to avoid these adverse reactions.
 ADHD medications also are very expensive and account for $42.5 billion dollars in the USA.